How to Keep Your Passport Safe – Tips for Travel

 Fake Police Officer Passport Scam

-Fake police officer scams have been around for awhile – and if you don’t pay attention, you could easily fall for the scam.
+Fake police officer scams have been around for a while – and if you don’t pay attention, you could easily fall for the scam.
 The thieves work on your inability to recognize what a real police uniform looks like – and in reality, could you tell the difference between a fake and real police officers uniform if you were overseas?
-Also, keep in mind that the best crooks are the best actors and actresses.
 These thieves will do whatever it takes to make you believe they are the police.
-They will engage in a conversation and ask you for your passport – as if a real police officer may, depending on the investigation they were conducting.
-Sometimes this is a scam to steal a passport (not too common) however, most of the time, this scam is used as a way to look at your money to see if it is counterfeit.
-This is usually the scam that you need to be aware of.
-Do not hand over any cash for inspection, and surely do not hand over your wallet as some fake police scams do.
+They will engage in a conversation and ask you for your passport – as if a real police officer may.
+This is a scam to steal your passport.
+Fortunately, this scam is not a prevalent one.

 Check Regularly – In Private

-Check regularly that you’re still carrying your passport where you think you are – especially if you are traveling internationally – but do this in private.
+Check regularly that you’re still carrying your passport where you think you are, but do this only in private.
 If you make it obvious, a thief who’s watching will know just where to look for it.
-Check in the privacy of your room before you leave for the day and use opportunities like visiting bathroom stalls to verify its still where you think it is.
+Check in the privacy of your room before you leave for the day and use opportunities like visiting bathroom stalls to verify your passport is still secure.